 - Exhaust piping must terminate straight out or up as shown.
-The termination pipe must be sized as listed in Table 8.
+The termination pipe must be sized as listed in Table 7.
 The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305 mm) for 2" PVC and 20" (508 mm) for 3" (76 mm) PVC beyond the outside wall.
-See Figure 46.
+See Figure 44. - 3.
+If exhaust piping must be run up a sidewall to position above snow accumulation or other obstructions, piping must be supported every 24" (610 mm) as shown in Figure 47.
+When exhaust piping must be run up an outside wall, any reduction in exhaust pipe size must be done after the final elbow.

 Figure 45.
-Non-Direct Vent Roof Termination Kit (15F75 or 44J41)
+Non-Direct Vent Roof Termination Kit